LGBTIQ+ Health Australia (LHA) welcomes the public release of the much-awaited Final Report of the Royal Commission into Aged Care Quality and Safety.

 Nicky Bath, CEO of LGBTIQ+ Health Australia, stated, “The cases of abuse and neglect highlighted in the Royal Commission’s report are heartbreaking.
 They have revealed what many already knew, that the aged care system is at breaking point and there is a desperate need for training, regulation and increased funding.
 We know that LGBTI older people are at increased risk of abuse, isolation and discrimination.
 From our initial review of the report, we are cautiously pleased to see our communities’ needs recognised and documented in the report.”

-From this initial review there are elements and principles in the report that LHA are pleased to see included:
+From this review there are elements and principles in the report that LHA have provided the following response to the final report.

 Webinar 24 March

 LGBTIQ+ Health Australia explored these issues in a webinar on March 24 where the central question will be asked of high-level panelists from across the ageing sector: What do LGBTI older people gain from the recommendations in today’s findings.

 Kathy Mansfield (she/her) – Transgender “Senior or Elder,” Advocate, Speaker